folio-org/docs/content/en/docs/Users/_index.md

 3. In the pop-up window that appears, enter additional information about the circumstances of the loan (required)
 4. Click **Confirm**.

-When an item is declared lost, FOLIO checks the associated lost item fee policy for the loan and charge fees/fines as configured in that policy.
+When an item is declared lost, FOLIO will check the associated lost item fee policy for the loan and charge fees/fines as configured in that policy.